 Tips: I use about seven (pun intended) spritz’s on my wet hair after I towel dry it.
 In fact, I spray this on my hair after a shower even when I let my hair dry naturally.
 It keeps frizz away and makes my hair less stringy.

 Product Notes: Uses organic aloe vera leaf juice.

 Dry shampoo is fun to research because you know right away if you have a bad one… which is often.
-The smell, the texture, the color, and the absolute mess it can make of your hair is immediate.
+The smell, the texture, the white splotches, and the absolute mess it can make of your hair is immediate.
 Then there are the okay ones that don’t stink or ruin your hair, but don’t do much to rectify the dirty hair situation (I am looking at you Living Proof.)
 Cue Klorane Dry Shampoo made of oat milk.
-Fantastic product.
-Not my favorite smell, but not offensive at all and works PERFECTLY, even on my fine greasy gross and useless hair.
-I use the Klorane for brown hair, but they also have an All Hair Types formula as well.
+This is a fantastic product that makes every single ‘Best Beauty Products’ list, including Reviews.com’s

 Tips: Spray the dry shampoo for about 2-3 seconds at the roots of your hair where the grease is bad.
 I most often spray it at the front of my hair after a workout to create a fresh updo.
 It works wonders at eliminating grease, smoothing the kinks from my ponytail holder and giving volume to my dirty hair.
 You can see an example of this on my Instagram.

 Product Notes: Sulfate free, paraben free, and sodium chloride free.